 English Country Dance in Sydney, Australia.
 Offered to the community by The Church By The Bridge, Broughton Street, Kirribilli, NSW, just below the Milson’s Point Train Station. http://cbtb.org.au

-Dances held twice monthly, usually the first Saturday Afternoon and the third Thursday evening.
+Dances held two or three times a month, usually the first Saturday Afternoon and the first and third Thursday evenings of the month.
 Location- Church Hall.
 Enter the courtyard by lifting the gate latch, door is on the right.

 Our Inaugural September Dream Ball was delightful!
 What a joy it was to dance with so many of our dancing friends from various parts of New South Wales and other parts of the world!
 We had wonderful support from many sources and regions.
 Three callers, a six piece band, and many dancers some of whom traveled hours each way to join us.
 Photos are available on Dropbox, send Margaret an email for the link.